 Just like any other field, Indian education has too evolved; let us look into the education practices that were followed in various stages of Indian civilization.

 Education in Ancient India

-Indian education in Ancient era leads back to the third century BC.
+Indian education in the Ancient era leads back to the third century BC.
 During those periods, sages and scholars taught education orally and after the alphabet writing practice was introduced, the instructions taught were written over palm leaves and barks of trees for future references.
 In ancient India mostly temples and religious places took the role of modern day schools.
-Gradually the concept of Gurukul System was originated which brought education as a full time practice.
+Gradually the concept of Gurukul System was originated which brought education as a full-time practice.
 The Gurukul system of education is one of the oldest and considered to be the most efficient on earth.
-Gurukuls were traditional residential schools of learning a certain sets of skills and value.
-At the Gurukuls, the teacher imparted knowledge of religion, scriptures, philosophy, literature, warfare, statecraft and mathematics, medicine, astrology and history.
+Gurukuls were traditional residential schools of learning a certain set of skills and value.
+At the Gurukuls, the teacher imparted knowledge of religion, scriptures, philosophy, literature, warfare, statecraft and mathematics, medicine, astrology, and history.

 Education in Medieval India

 It is an undeniable fact that Religion was a core part of education.
 The changes brought in the education system of medieval India are due to the practices followed by Buddhism and Jainism.
-Due to their influence the concept of higher education was introduced and the universities at Nalanda, Ujjain, Takshila and Vikramshila flourished.
-As the Mughals invaded India they introduced the Madrasah system of educational system.
-Apart from these during these, there was a significant visible Persian influence in Indian educational system.
+Due to their influence, the concept of higher education was introduced and the universities at Nalanda, Ujjain, Takshila, and Vikramshila flourished.
+As the Mughals invaded India they introduced the Madrasah system of the educational system.
+Apart from these during these, there was a significant visible Persian influence in the Indian educational system.

 Indian education in Modern era